collective-soundworks/soundworks-plugin-init/README.md

 # `@soundworks/plugin-platform`

 > [`soundworks`](https://github.com/collective-soundworks/soundworks) plugin that checks availability and initialize features required by the application.
-It also provides an entry point for features that may require a user gesture (e.g. resuming an audio context).
+It also provides an entry point for features that may require a user gesture (e.g. clicking on the screen to resume an audio context).
+The plugin can also be used to simply add a splash screen to the application.
->
-> The plugin can also be used to simply add a splash screen to the application.

 ## Table of Contents